emirhasa/MovieAPI/README.md

 # MovieAPI
 .NET Core WebApp for getting Movie Info

 How to test it out?
-Easy, go to cssa.webapp.brodev.info
+Easy, go to https://cssa.webapp.brodev.info
 Login: test@mail.com / pw: Test123!

 Or register with your own account but don't forget to click confirm when prompted or you will be locked out